 - If you wear contacts, wear your glasses instead.

 What to bring with you

 - A list of the medications you take at home

-- Medications for breathing problems (such as inhalers) and/or medicines for chest pain
+- Medications for breathing problems (such as inhalers), chest pain, or both

 - A case for your glasses

 - Your Health Care Proxy form, if you have completed one

 Where to park

 Parking at MSK is available in the garage on East 66th Street between York and First Avenues.
 To reach the garage, enter East 66th Street from York Avenue.
 The garage is located about a quarter of a block in from York Avenue, on the right-hand (north) side of the street.
 There is a pedestrian tunnel that goes from the garage into the hospital.
 For questions about prices, call (212) 639-2338.